Munir Mohamedi

-Munir El Kajoui (منير الكجوي; born 10 May 1989), known as Munir, is a professional footballer who plays as a goalkeeper for Botola Pro club RS Berkane, whom he captains, and the Morocco national team.
+Munir El Kajoui (Note: منير الكجوي) (né Mohand Mohamedi; born 10 May 1989), known as Munir, is a professional footballer who plays as a goalkeeper.

 In his career, he played for Ceuta B, Almería B, Melilla, Numancia, Málaga, Hatayspor, Al Wehda and RS Berkane.
 With the last of those clubs, he won the 2024–25 Botola Pro and the 2024–25 CAF Confederation Cup.

-Born in Spain, Munir represented Morocco at international level, making his debut in 2015 and being part of the squads at two World Cups and four Africa Cup of Nations tournaments.
+Born in Spain, Munir represented Morocco at international level, making his debut in 2015 and being part of the squads at three World Cups and five Africa Cup of Nations, winning the 2025 edition of the latter tournament.
 He also won a bronze medal at the Olympic Games in 2024.

 Club career

 Born in Melilla, Munir played youth football with CG Goyu-Ryu and AD Ceuta, and made his debut as a senior with the latter's reserves in the regional leagues.
 On 29 January 2009 he moved to another reserve team, UD Almería B from Tercera División, but appeared sparingly and was subsequently released.

 Munir joined UD Melilla in summer 2009, initially being assigned to the reserves and being definitely promoted to the main squad in the Segunda División B the following year.
 He acted mainly as a backup to Pedro Dorronsoro in his first two seasons at the club, becoming a starter afterwards.

 On 17 June 2014, Munir signed a two-year contract with Segunda División side CD Numancia.
 On 10 September he made his professional debut, starting in a 1–1 away draw against CD Leganés in the second round of the Copa del Rey and also saving two penalties during the shootout.

 Munir made his debut in the second tier on 19 October 2014, playing the full 90 minutes in a 2–0 loss at UD Las Palmas.
 He was first choice for the remainder of the campaign, overtaking Biel Ribas.

 Munir left the Soria team at the end of 2017–18, after losing his starting spot to Aitor Fernández.
 On 19 July 2018, he joined Málaga CF also in the second division.

 From 2020 to 2022, Munir competed in the Turkish Süper Lig with Hatayspor.
 On 10 June 2022, he agreed to a two-year deal at Saudi Arabian club Al Wehda FC.

 On 2 July 2024, RS Berkane announced the signing of Munir on a two-year contract.
 In his debut season, he played a massive role in securing their first-ever Botola Pro title, also being essential as the club claimed its third CAF Confederation Cup, defeating Tanzania's Simba S.C.
 3–1 on aggregate to achieve a historic double; he was nominated for the African Goalkeeper of the Year Award in 2024 and 2025.

 Munir became team captain in August 2025, following the departure of longtime incumbent Issoufou Dayo.